 The complaint is a sworn allegation charging an individual with the commission of an offense.
 Art.
-45.018, C.C.P.
+45.018/45A.101, C.C.P.
 The complaint must show that the accused committed an offense against the laws of this state and must assert that the affiant has good reason to believe and does believe that the accused committed an offense against the law of this state.
 Art.
-45.019(a)(4), C.C.P.
+45.019(a)(4)/45A.101(a)(4), C.C.P.
 The complaint will allege an offense, the elements of that offense which the state must prove, and a culpable mental state, if any.
 The affiant does not have to have personal knowledge of the facts.
-Article 45.019 of the Code of Criminal Procedure lists the requirements, or requisites, to which a complaint must "substantially conform."
+Article 45.019/45A.101 of the Code of Criminal Procedure lists the requirements, or requisites, to which a complaint must "substantially conform."
 This means that the complaint must meet the requirements but does not necessarily have to match the language of the code verbatim.